We'll keep you up to date on our courses, scholarships and more.

 Applicants who have experienced educational disadvantage are encouraged to apply for the Special Entry Access Schemes (SEAS).
 Depending on eligibility and your circumstances, a SEAS application may provide support for your course application.

-Literacy and numeracy test: If VCE Maths and English requirements or equivalent have not been met, a Literacy and/or Numeracy assessment is required to demonstrate the pre-requisite requirements.
+If VCE maths and English requirements or equivalent have not been met, a literacy and/or numeracy assessment is required to demonstrate the pre-requisite requirements.
 Applicants required to complete the assessment will be notified.

-Working with Children Check: Applicants will be required to hold a valid Working with Children (WWC) Check prior to undertaking professional placements.
+Compulsory: Applicants will be required to hold a valid Working with Children (WWC) Check prior to undertaking professional placements.

-National Police Record Check: Applicants will be required to hold a valid National Police Record Check for professional placements.
+Compulsory: Applicants will be required to hold a valid National Police Record Check for professional placements.

 VTAC application: Yes